 Within 30 days of the filing of a written appeal, the EJ Board of Appeals shall conduct an evidentiary hearing on the record and shall, by majority vote, affirm, reverse or modify the EJ Examiner's decision.
-The EJ Board of Appeals shall issue a written decision within 14 days of any vote and shall send a copy of such decision by certified mail to the appellant and the applicant, if the applicant is not the appeals does not render and mail a written decision within 90 days following the filing of the appeal, the Board shall be deemed to have affirmed the decision of the EJ Examiner, unless an extension is granted by the Board for good cause, with the assent of the appellant and the applicant if the applicant if
+The EJ Board of Appeals shall issue a written decision within 14 days of any vote and shall send a copy of such decision by certified mail to the appellant and the applicant, if the applicant is not the appellant.
+The Board shall also send a copy of the decision to the EJ Examiner.
+If the EJ Board of Appeals does not render and mail a written decision within 90 days following the filing of the appeal, the Board shall be deemed to have affirmed the decision of the EJ Examiner, unless an extension is granted by the Board for good cause, with the assent of the appellant and the applicant if the applicant is not the appellant.